Clayn1/Time-management-INT20H-2023/README.md

 *To use the app install an **.apk** file from this repo on your android device.
 Registration is required.*

-*App is available to test via Firebase.
-Send your emails in telegram @bitemenyan to be added to testers.*
+*App is available to test via Firebase: https://appdistribution.firebase.dev/i/526360002801e118*

 With DeltaPlan you can create events, attach images and and invite people to them.
 If person is registered - she will receive a push-notification.
 If not - an email.
 You can turn on "Add to device calendar switch" to add an event to your own calendar.